 Melissa began with WEX in 1997 as a senior financial analyst for the global corporate payments company.
 She worked her way through numerous roles, including CFO and president of the Americas, and now holds its most senior position.
 Melissa led the company’s IPO in 2005 and has continued to spearhead WEX’s dramatic growth, both organically and through acquisitions.

 Born and raised in Maine, Melissa was recognized as Mainebiz’s 2012 Woman to Watch and 2017 Business Leader of the Year.
 She won the tribute to Women in Industry Award from the Maine Women’s Fund in 2015.
-She was also named PYMNTS.com’s Most Innovative Woman in Payments in 2014 and PaymentsSource’s Most Influential Woman in Payments in 2014.
+She was also named PYMNTS.com’s Most Innovative Woman in Payments in 2014 and PaymentsSource’s Most Influential Woman in Payments in 2014 and 2018.